-These demonstrations proved to the lover, in fact, that his mistress felt in that position the most lively pleasure, and he always thenceforward worked with her in that way.
-Thus he attained his end, and caused the woman to love him to folly.
+These demonstrations proved to the lover, in fact, that his mistress felt in that position the most lively pleasure, and he always after worked with her in that way.
+Thus he attained his end, and made the woman love him to folly.

-Therefore try different manners; for every woman likes one in preference to all other for her pleasure.
-The majority of them have, however, a predilection for the dok el arz, as, in the application of the same, belly is pressed to belly, mouth glued to mouth, and the action of the womb is rarely absent.
+Therefore try different manners; for every woman likes one in preference to all others for her pleasure.
+The majority of them have, however, a predilection for the Dok el arz, as, in the application of the same, belly is pressed to belly, mouth glued to mouth, and the action of the womb is rarely absent.

-I have now only to mention the various movements practised during coitus, and shall describe some of them.
+I have now only to mention the various movements practised for the coitus, and shall describe some of them.

-First Movement - Neza el dela (the bucket in the well).
+First movement, called Neza el dela (the bucket in the well).
 The man and woman join in close embrace after the introduction.
-Then he gives a push, and withdraws a little; the woman follows him with a push, and also retires.
-So they continue their alternate movement, keeping proper time.
+Then he gives a push, and withdraws a little; the woman then follows him with a push, and also retires.
+They continue their alternate movement, keeping proper time.
 Placing foot against foot, and hand against hand, they keep up the motion of a bucket in a well.

-Second Movement - El netahi (the mutual shock).
+Second movement.-En netahi (the mutual shock).
 After the introduction, they each draw back, but without dislodging the member completely.
 Then they both push tightly together, and thus go on keeping time.

-Third Movement - El motadani (the approach).
+Third movement.-El motadani (the approach).
 The man moves as usual, and then stops.
 Then the woman, with the member in her receptacle, begins to move like the man, and then stops.
 And they continue this way until the ejaculation comes.

-Fourth Movement - Khiate el heub (love's tailor).
-The man, with his member being only partially inserted in the vulva, keeps up a sort of quick friction with the part that is in, and then suddenly plunges his whole member in up to its root.
-This is the movement of the needle in the hands of die tailor, of which the man and woman must take cognisance.
+Fourth movement.-Khiate el heub (Love's tailor).
+The man, with his member being only partially inserted in the vulva, keeps first up a sort of quick friction with the part that is in, and then suddenly plunges his whole member in up to its root.
+This is the movement of the needle in the hands of the tailor, of which the man and woman must take cognisance.

-Such a movement only suits those men and women who can at will retard the crisis.
+This movement only suits such men and women who can at will retard the crisis.
 With those who are otherwise constituted it would act too quickly.

-Fifth Movement - Souak el feurdj (the toothpick in the vulva).
+Fifth movement.-Souak et feurdj (the toothpick in the vulva).
 The man introduces his member between the walls of the vulva, and then drives it up and down, and right and left.
 Only a man with a very vigorous member can execute this movement.

-Sixth Movement - Tahik el heub (the boxing up of love).
+Sixth movement.-Tachik el heub (the boxing up of love).
 The man introduces his member entirely into the vagina, so closely that his hairs are completely mixed up with the woman's.
 In that position he must now move forcibly, without withdrawing his tool in the least.

-This is the best of all the movements, and is particularly well adapted to the position dok el arz.
-Women prefer it to any other kind, as it procures them the extreme pleasure of seizing the member with their womb; and appeases their lust most completely.
+This is the best of all the movements, and is particularly well adapted to the position Dok el arz.
+The women prefer it to any other kind, as it procures them the extreme pleasure of seizing the member with their womb; and appearses their lust most completely.

-Those women called tribades always use this movement m their mutual caresses.
+The women called tribades always use this movement in their mutual caresses.
 And it provokes prompt ejaculation both with man and woman.

-Without kissing, no kind of position or movement procures the fullest pleasure; and those positions in which the kiss is not practicable are not entirely satisfactory, considering that the kiss is one of the most powerful stimulants to the work of love.
+Without kissing, no kind of position or movement procures the full pleasure; and the positions in which the kiss is not practicable are not entirely satisfactory, considering that the kiss is one of the most powerful stimulants to the work of love.

-I have said in verse:
+I have said in verse:-

+"The languishing eye

-The languishing eye Puts in connection soul with soul, And the tender kiss Takes the message from member to vulva.
+Puts in connection soul with soul,

+And the tender kiss

+Takes the message from member to vulva."